 We know this is not rocket science.
 But after reading a lot of survey results that were either incomprehensible or purely self congratulatory, we figured there was room for a blog post about how to turn a customer satisfaction survey into a useful tool.

 How we did it

-In 2017 we performed our latest customer satisfaction survey and the premises was as follows.
+In the last few months of 2020 we performed our latest customer satisfaction survey and the premises was as follows.

-- Participating clients where from Denmark, Sweden and Norway.
+- Participating customer where from Denmark, Sweden and Norway.